jamf/NoMAD/README.md

 ***Have Questions?***

-Feel free to report any issues that you're having or feature requests into the Issues section of the project page.
+Feel free to report any issues that you're having or feature requests in the Issues section of the project page.

 Also you can find some of the team in #nomad on the Mac Admins Slack.
-If you're not already a member you can [here](http://macadmins.org).
+If you're not already a member you can join [here](http://macadmins.org).

 ***Sierra Support***